sagemath/trac_to_gh/Issue 4933.md

 # Issue 4933: lots of files in sage.schemes.elliptic_curves are not included in the reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4933

 Original creator: cremona